 One last thing that the 3DR lacks in comparison to the Xplorer is the possibility of changing flight modes efficiently and effectively.
 This actually makes this drone be more dedicated to the intermediary and advanced pilots out there because of the rather high price point and the lack of beginner pilot support.

-All in all, the 3DR Solo Drone is a rather good, elegant, effective and reliable drone.
+All in all, the 3DR Solo Drone is a rather good, elegant, effective and reliable drone, and you can read much more about it in our 3DR Solo in-depth review.
 While it can be compared with the Xplorer, we all can see that it is not the same thing.
-The 3DR Solo Drone is more for project and business use whereas the Xplorer is both affordable and advanced enough to be used for both project/business and home use.
+The 3DR Solo Drone is more for project and business use, whereas the Xplorer is both affordable and advanced enough to be used for both project/business and home use.

 Like this amazing product?
 Then you can buy it on Amazon.